bplmaps/lmec-main-site/content/articles/waltham-urban-atlas-essays.md

 {{< figure src="/images/blog/walthamEssays/woolfImage04.jpg" caption="Waltham Highlands Station today (photo by Max Woolf)" class="figure-left" >}}

 By 1970, the line was set to close.
 One last push by suburban residents clinging on to hope that it could be salvaged managed to delay the closure.
 However, on November 2, 1971, the CMR sent its last commuter train and closed for good.
 Fifty years later, the remnants of the line remain.
-The once bustling {{\< popup img-src="/images/blog/walthamEssays/woolfImage02.jpg" bib-src="[http://photos.nerail.org/s/?p=86483">}}Waltham](http://photos.nerail.org/s/?p=86483%22%3E}}Waltham) Highlands station{{</popup>}}is now an insurance agency, and the railroad is now a bike path.
+The once bustling {{< popup img-src="/images/blog/walthamEssays/woolfImage02.jpg" bib-src="http://photos.nerail.org/s/?p=86483">}}Waltham Highlands station{{</popup>}}is now an insurance agency, and the railroad is now a bike path.

 This commuter rail line's failure is indicative of America's shift to car-centric transport.
 Throughout the latter half of the twentieth century, substantial federal highway stimulus packages paved the way for infrastructure like the [Mass Pike](https://en.wikipedia.org/wiki/Massachusetts_Turnpike), which diverted much of the western suburban traffic away from rail.
 Today, residents of Waltham Highlands must use a car to travel directly into Boston because they are served by only one bus stop that drops them at Waltham Commons.
 In recent years, public transit investment has become a more salient issue and some advocates have pushed for [the expansion of commuter rail](https://transitmatters.org/regional-rail).
 If the past is any indication, large-scale civic engagement like the kind that led to the creation and delayed closure of the CMR will be necessary to move any plans forward.

 ***

-### Immigration and Landscape on Moody Street
+### Immigration and landscape on Moody Street

 ##### *By Anthony Ruiz*